Is Edible Marijuana Allowed in Florida?

 In 2019, smoking medical marijuana was legalized in Florida, while edible medical marijuana was more recently legalized in August 2020.
 For context, edibles are cannabis-infused food and beverage products that come in the form of candy, chocolate, desserts, drinks, and more.
 Florida’s legislative progressions on medical marijuana allow qualified patients to get their hands on a wider selection of cannabis products.
 As such, you need a Florida Medical Marijuana Use Registry card to purchase edibles in Florida.

 What medical conditions may qualify you for a medical marijuana card?
-They are:

 - Amyotrophic lateral sclerosis

 - Multiple sclerosis